Crimson-Wizard/bus-off-blog/README.md

 AC1 When the About link is clicked, the about text is visible.

-- Perform the Test: Navigate to the main page of the site.
+- Perform the Test: Navigated to the main page of the site.
 Locate and click on the About link in the navigation menu.
 Verify that the About page opens and displays the content describing about Josie.
-Check that the about text is clearly visible and readable.
+Checked that the about text is clearly visible and readable.

 ### Add and update the about text